How do I access information you hold about me?

 Accessing a deceased patient’s health/medical record

-Access to a deceased patient’s records can be given only to:
+Access to a deceased patient’s medical records can be given only to:

 - The patient’s personal representative (this will be the executor of the will or the administrator of the estate)